Hydralazine: 7 things you should know

 - Oral tablets are available as 10mg, 25mg, 50mg, and 100mg strengths.
 Hydralazine 37.5mg is also available in fixed combination with isosorbide dinitrate 20mg.

 - Hydralazine oral tablets are only available as a generic.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

 - A headache, nausea, vomiting, diarrhea, heart palpitations, and weight loss.
 Less common side effects include constipation, dizziness, shortness of breath, changes in blood counts, nasal congestion, and flushing.

 - Because hydralazine stimulates cardiac muscle, it may cause chest pain, angina attacks, and ECG changes.
 Associated with a higher risk of heart attack; therefore, should not be used in people with coronary artery disease.

-- May cause damage to peripheral nerves, leading to weakness, numbness and pain in the hands and feet.
-Addition of pyridoxine (vitamin B6) may help.
+- May cause damage to peripheral nerves, leading to weakness, numbness, and pain in the hands and feet.
+The addition of pyridoxine (vitamin B6) may help.

 - Hydralazine is one of the most common drugs implicated in Drug-induced Systemic Lupus Erythematosus (DILE).
 Symptoms may occur anywhere from three weeks to two years after taking hydralazine and include rash, fever, weight loss, fatigue, joint or muscle pain, and kidney inflammation.
 Seek urgent medical advice if this occurs.